skip to content

 • Investment income from the University's general Trust Funds

-• Other Income which includes the profit transfer from Cambridge Assessment (formerly 'UCLES')
+• Other Income which includes the profit transfer from Cambridge University Press and Assessment (CUPA)

-In general chest budgets relate to one financial year and funds are distributed annually, at the beginning of the University's financial year.
-The exception to this is Non-recurrent Grants which are awarded throughout the year on a needs basis.
+In general Chest budgets relate to one financial year and Chest allocations are distributed annually, at the beginning of the University’s financial year.

 SoF Code SoF Name Main Usage